peteroupc/peteroupc.github.io/colorgen.md

 - To generate a **random tint** of a given color, generate `Lerp(color1, [1, 1, 1], RNDNUMRANGE(0.0, 0.9))`.
 - To generate a **random monochrome color**, generate `HslToRgb(H, RNDU01(),RNDU01())`, where `H` is an arbitrary hue.
 - **Random color sampling:** If colors are to be selected at random from a [color map](#Color_Maps), see [Choosing a Random Item from a List](https://peteroupc.github.io/randomfunc.html#Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List) and [Choosing Several Unique Items](https://peteroupc.github.io/randomfunc.html#Sampling_Without_Replacement_Choosing_Several_Unique_Items), for example.
-- **Similar random colors:** Generating a random color that's similar to another is equivalent to generating a random color (`color1`) until `COLORDIFF(color1, color2)` (defined [earlier](#Color_Difference_Methods)) is less than a predetermined threshold, where `color2` is the color to compare.
-For example, if a reddish color is to be generated, `color2` would have the linearized sRGB value (1.0, 0.0, 0.0), among other possibilities.
+- **Similar random colors:** Generating a random color that's similar to another is equivalent to generating a random color (`color1`) until `COLORDIFF(color1, color2)` (defined [earlier](#Color_Differences)) is less than a predetermined threshold, where `color2` is the color to compare,
 - **Data hashing:** A technique similar to generating random colors is to generate a color from arbitrary data (such as a sequence of bytes or a sequence of characters).
-This can involve using a _hash function_ to convert the data to a _hash code_ (with at least 24 bits), then taking the lowest 24 bits of the hash code as an 8/8/8 RGB color.
+This can involve using a _hash function_ to convert the data to a _hash code_ (with at least 24 bits), then taking the lowest 24 bits of the hash code as an 8/8/8 color.
 Any such hash function should be designed such that&mdash;
     - every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called "avalanche" property), and
     - if the hashing implicates computer or information security, it is cost-prohibitive to find an unknown second input that leads to the same output as that of a given input or to find an unknown input that leads to a given output.